|About this course:|

 A DVD of Mozart’s Don Giovanni is provided with your study material.
 Stendhal's A Life of Napoleon will also be provided with your study material (see below), but is available at £16.99 in an edition published by the Davenant Press in October 2003, PO Box 323, Burford, Oxon OX18 4XN, with whom orders may be placed (Fax 01993 824129, email Judith@history.u-net.com).

-(Once you have decided to take this course, you may well want to acquire the set books as soon as possible.
+(Once you have decided to take this module, you may well want to acquire the set books as soon as possible.
 Please note, however, that if you do purchase items also supplied free of charge as part of the study material or at a discount through Eddington Hook, no exchange or refund is offered for a copy which you may have purchased independently.)

 As a student of The Open University, you should be aware of the content of the Module Regulations and the Student Regulations which are available on our Essential documents website.